Community Health

 Our goal is to improve our communities’ health through the CHNA/CHIP process.

 A CHNA Leader Survey was distributed in February 2024, and then a Resident Survey in March.
-View the final 2024 CHNA.
+View the final 2024 CHNA (PDF).

-NLH Community Health recently published the 2024 CHIP.
+NLH Community Health published the 2024 CHIP (PDF).
 This document will drive the Community Health programming priorities of NLH over the coming years.
+We are also proud to share our 2025 Community Health Highlights (PDF) document with our community.

 Learn more about this process from Healthy Communities